rjjfox/rjjfox.github.io/_projects/2019-09-01-Bigquery-to-notebooks-AB-tests.md

 <!--description-->

 Why we didn't use a testing platform for our analysis is because the tool used changed a few times while I was there as our technical needs changed i.e. moving to react, client-side to server side.
 Therefore this meant that we wanted to ensure that our implementation was testing tool agnostic.

+Todos:
+- Explain why we didn't use a testing platform for it's stats engine
+- Screenshots of the bigquery integration
+- Add gists of the code
+- Brief explanation or links for setting up the bigquery integration